Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 ### What is homology?
 - Two genes / proteins have a common ancestor
 - -> differ in sequence, but often have similar structure and similar function
+- -> Homology is the existence of shared ancestry between a pair of structures

 ### How does brute force work for global alignments?
+- The hardcore brute force would be to go through all possible combinations -> combinatorial explosion
 - Needleman Wunsch
 - Dynamic programming
 - Write both sequences as row names and column names